gurleensethi/dev-sandbox/_README.md

 # Contribution

-PS: I build this tiny tool for myself, to quickly spin up programming sandboxes and open then in VSCode.
+PS: I built this tiny tool for myself, to quickly spin up programming sandboxes and open then in VSCode.

 Contribtion is welcome, specially contributing more sandbox templates.